Fail to Remain / Hit and Run

 • There are also instances where the driver may not have known that the accident had occurred.

-Penalties For Failure to Remain at the Scene of an Accident Ontario
+Penalty For Failure to Remain at the Scene of an Accident Ontario

 • 7 demerit points;